Diversity, Equity, and Inclusion

 - Encourage and support those who report concerns.
 (Resources for Reporting Concerns)

-- Acknowledge that the University of Iowa stands on the ancestral land and territories of several Native American tribes and recognize that this land was obtained through exploitation and injustice.
+- Acknowledge that the University of Iowa stands on the ancestral land and territories of several Native American tribes (see Land Acknowledgement statement provided by the University of Iowa Native American Council) and recognize that this land was obtained through exploitation and injustice.

 - Educate ourselves about the exploitation of Black, indigenous, and people of color (BIPOC) by researchers in STEM fields (i.e. Tuskegee experiment, HeLa cells, profiteering from indigenous medicines) and incorporate these histories into our curricula.
 (List of DEI Journal Club Readings)